Variable Depth TCA – Chemical Peels

 Special acid (trichloracetic acid) is applied to remove the outer layers of the skin, affecting the surface appearance.
 Initially the face is degreased and cleansed, conditioning the skin for an even absorption of the chemical.

 Depending on the skin reaction and sensitivity to the previous treatment, subsequent applications may be done with stronger concentrations.
 This procedure may be repeated every six weeks.
-The patient monitors the severity and duration of exfoliation, or peeling, and helps decide whether or not to increase applications.
+Less intense but highly effective results can be achieved with ViPeel.

 Immediately following treatment, most individuals will see a reddening of the skin, followed by a whitening that usually lasts for less than an hour, but in some instances as long as a day.
 The peeling is similar to a mild sunburn.
 Patients have also reported feeling some stinging, burning, itching and tightening of the skin for a few minutes to a few hours.